mathieulesniak/PHPAutoloader/readme.md

 You can define a "default" directory where all non matched object will be located.

-PHPLoader use camelCase naming convention to get object type, ie myClassModel will be matched as a "model", myObjectView as a "view".
+PHPLoader use camelCase naming convention to get object type, ie myClassModel will be matched as a "model", myObjectView as a "view", etc.

 Dependencies
 ----------------------------------------